finom/rebloom/README.md

 console.log(store); // now it's OK
 ```

-To fix ESLint error about `_` symbol in the variable name you can modify the rule:
+To fix ESLint error about `_` symbol in the variable name you can modify the following rule:

 ```ts
 '@typescript-eslint/naming-convention': [2, { leadingUnderscore: true }]